A prepaid mobile phone plan offers an easy and affordable way to take control of your phone usage.

 Can I get a phone with my prepaid plan?

 The typical answer to this question is no, because prepaid plans are configured for those who already have their own phone.
-If you want a high-end mobile phone to go with a prepaid service, you're going to have to shell out for its entire cost upfront.
+If you want a new mobile phone to go with a prepaid service, you're going to have to shell out for its entire cost upfront.

 That said, there are a number of handsets that are sold as "prepaid" phones.
 These are usually cheap phones and are often locked to a given provider, so if you do want to switch providers at some point an unlocking fee may apply.